 Photo by gorillaimages / Shutterstock.com

-Get out your pen and notepad — or computer or cellphone — because it’s time to make a grocery list.
-Following are seven foods that can lengthen your life.
+Get out your pen and notepad — or note-taking app — because it’s time to make a grocery list.
+The following foods can lengthen your life.

 BlueSkyImage / Shutterstock.com

 Not only are berries naturally sweet and delicious, they’re rich in antioxidants, such as vitamins A, C and E.

 According to the Kettering Health Network, a nonprofit hospital system in Ohio, berries that are especially high in antioxidants include blueberries, strawberries and raspberries.

 - Prevent cell damage due to aging, environmental factors and genetics.

 - Reduce the risk for diabetes and stroke.

 Berries are also rich in flavonoids, which prevent plaque buildup in your arteries and reduce the risk of heart disease.

 Eating a handful of nuts every day can save your life, according to researchers at Maastricht University in Holland.